 So I thought to myself, why not make my own deli-style marinated mushrooms?

 This post contains affiliate links.
-All opinions are my own and I will receive a small compensation if purchased through the link at no additional charge to you.
+I have partnered with Pomora Olive Oil.
+I receive a small compensation from any olive oil orders at no additional cost to you.

 *I remove my stems.
 You don't have to.
 If you remove your stems, you can use them in a broth or freeze them for a later use.

 *If you only have the plain Extra VirginPomora Olive Oil, you can just add 1 crushed garlic clove.

 Can you marinate mushrooms overnight?

 This cooking process for marinating the mushrooms works similar to pickling.